baania/onboarding.baania.com/docs/docs/developers/working-methodology.md

 ## Grooming session

 After requirements are confirmed with PM, tickets can be groom with team.
+After grooming, all ticket should be ready for development.

+## Planning session
+- 1 sprint = 2 weeks
+- 7 days for implementation and 3 days for testing

-Voting point:
+## Voting points
 - 1 point = 1 manday
-- 1 sprint has 5 mandays

-So 1 dev can work upto 5 points.
+So 1 dev can work upto 7 points per sprint.
 Ref: https://www.visual-paradigm.com/scrum/what-is-story-point-in-agile/

 ## How to manage tasks on Monday?